-Students are responsible for being familiar with content relevant to Supervised Experiential Learning requirements for each lab course in order to perform adequately in these experiences.
+Students are responsible for being familiar with content relevant to given Supervised Experiential Learning in order to perform adequately in these experiences.
 Students should review major concepts related to each Supervised Experiential Learning site before the first day at that site.
 If, during the course of a Supervised Experiential Learning experience, a preceptor identifies any concepts/terms/resources that a student should review, the student should consider this a requirement for the experience, and should determine a plan in consultation with the preceptor for meeting this requirement.

 Students are required to uphold the professional policies and norms of behavior in each Supervised Experiential Learning setting.
-These policies and norms include, but are not limited to, acceptable dress, lunch and break times, eating and drinking in designated locations, and/or gum chewing.
-Cell phones must be turned off or to vibrate and calls should not be placed or answered.
-Similarly, the reading or answering of text messages during SEL hours is prohibited.
-Cell phones may be used with preceptor permission for professional purposes (such as to access phone-based applications or the internet).
+These policies and norms include, but are not limited to, acceptable dress, lunch and break times, eating and drinking in designated locations, or gum chewing.
+Cell phones must be turned off or to vibrate and calls should not be placed or answered nor will you read or answer text messages during Supervised Experiential Learning.
+Cell phones may be used with the preceptor permission for professional purposes (such as to access phone-based applications or the internet).
 Smoking should only occur in designated areas.
 Swearing or loud boisterous conversations must not occur during Supervised Experiential Learning.

 Students should refrain from becoming involved in any conflicts between staff members at their Supervised Experiential Learning sites and must not contribute to any office gossip or clandestine conversations about staff members.
-If a conflict arises between the student and a staff member at the Supervised Experiential Learning site, address the concerns with the preceptor and/or the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+If a conflict arises between the student and a staff member at the Supervised Experiential Learning site, address the concerns with the preceptor and/or the MSAN Assistant Director/Director of RDN Focus.

 Students should treat any and all tasks assigned by preceptors (unless the tasks are illegal or dangerous) as opportunities for learning.
-If students are concerned about the tasks assigned to them, or feel that these additional tasks interfere with their ability to take advantage of other meaningful learning opportunities at the facility, they should address these concerns with the preceptor and/or the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+If students are concerned about the tasks assigned them, or feel that these additional tasks interfere with their ability to take advantage of other meaningful learning opportunities at the facility, then they should address these concerns with the preceptor and/or the MSAN Assistant Director/Director of RDN Focus.
 Students wishing to file a formal complaint regarding a preceptor should follow the process for a complaint regarding a nonacademic matter, as outlined in the section titled Grievance Process.